 If you need to replace an old or leaking roof, the most obvious roofing material to go for is asphalt shingles.

-In this guide, we will review installation costs, along with the pros and cons of these popular materials.
+In this home roof replacement guide, we will review installation costs, along with the pros and cons of these popular materials.

 Asphalt shingles is the default roofing choice for the majority of homeowners and builders across the US.
 Shingles are so tremendously popular because they are the least expensive and easiest to install option, compared to other materials.
 People also really appreciate a wide range of styles and the dozens of colors that top manufacturers like GAF, CertainTeed, Malarkey, IKO, Atlas and Owens Corning have to offer.